 An hour and half after we’d started walking we were back on trails going through forest in Squak Mountain State Park.
 Listening to juncos.
 Appreciating this close to people natural area.
 Squak Mountain is beautiful and feels far away from the hubub of urban life.
 Being a Saturday morning, we saw plenty of hikers and runners.
 Some were the same sorts of characters we observed near the Rattlesnake ledges, but not in nearly the same frequency.
 On the Squak trails there were hikers who reminded one another of good etiquette and right-of-way.
 I gave them extra smiles and felt a sigh of relief.

-We were hot and thirsty by early afternoon and the end of the Coal Creek trail; being in urban environs, it was no longer a good idea to plunge our bottles into the stream and treat the water.
-Too many other things (toxins from car tires, brakes, exhaust, oil, fertilizers) flow into our urban streams besides parasites – but there are things we can all do to help improve the creeks and Puget Sound.
-So as our route transitioned to asphalt we hoofed it over to the nearby Factoria Mall for fruit and cold juice.
+We were hot and thirsty by early afternoon at the end of the Coal Creek trail.
+Being in urban environs, it was no longer a good idea to plunge our bottles into streams.
+Even if we treated the water, there are too many other things (toxins from car tires, brakes, exhaust, oil, fertilizers) that contaminate our urban creeks besides parasites – but there are things we can all do to help improve the creeks and Puget Sound.
+So as our route transitioned to asphalt we hoofed it over to nearby Factoria Mall for fruit and cold juice.
 Sitting outside of a Target with a carton of Tropicana was a new hiking experience.
-While not all that different from sitting outside of many a shop on long walks – the crowds and energy of the people was not the same as a storefront in Lordsburg, NM or Sierra City, CA. Readjustment.
+While not all that different from sitting outside of many a shop on long walks – the crowds and energy of the people were not the same as a storefront in Lordsburg, NM or Sierra City, CA. Readjustment.
 Re-entry begins.